Copyright © 2026 Michael A. Brown

 (v.34.1).

-Jews and Gentiles in and through both of these entities in the end-times.
+purposes for Jews and Gentiles in and through both of these entities in the

 o

-Irenaeus believed that the rider on the white horse of Revelation
+Fathers, Irenaeus believed that the rider on the white horse of Revelation 6:2

-6:2 represented the victorious Jesus, rather than the rise of Antichrist
+represents the victorious Jesus, rather than the rise of Antichrist (iv.21.3).[2]

 o